John Lennon & Yoko - Power To The People

 9 Nov 1976

-(with Tom Petty) and the Heartbreakers released their debut album on Shelter Records.
+Tom Petty and the Heartbreakers released their debut album on Shelter Records.
 The album received little attention in the United States.
 Following a British tour, it climbed to No. 24 on the UK albums chart and the single 'Anything That's Rock 'n' Roll' became a hit in the UK.
 After nearly a year and many positive reviews, the album reached the US charts, where it peaked at No. 55 in 1978 and eventually went Gold.

 9 Nov 1974